mollie/commercetools/docs/ManagingPayments.md

 On your webshop, a customer will add items to their basket.
 This is reflected in a [Cart](https://docs.commercetools.com/api/projects/carts) on commercetools.
 Before checkout, make sure the Cart is up to date, including shipping information and amount.
 The lines and totals in the Cart are used to make the order in mollie.

 In order to checkout, this Cart needs to be linked to a Payment.
 This Payment should have `amountPlanned` set to the total amount of the Cart.
-It must also have its [payment method interface](https://docs.commercetools.com/api/projects/payments#paymentmethodinfo) must be set to "mollie", (this is to allow for other API extensions on the same commercetools project, and prevent unintended updates).
+It must also have its [payment method interface](https://docs.commercetools.com/api/projects/payments#paymentmethodinfo) set to "mollie", (this is to allow for other API extensions on the same commercetools project, and prevent unintended updates).

 ### List Payment Methods